-Should you switch your major?
+Should you change your college major?

-Never fear–you can switch majors if you really need to!
+Never fear–you can change majors if you really need to!
 In fact, many students switch their majors during their college years.
 Not just “many” but a majority–a whopping 80% of college students will change their majors at least once.
 So you will definitely not be alone if you want to change it up.

 Why do people switch their college majors?

-There are many reasons a student might want to change their majors.
+There are many reasons a student might want to change their college major.
 Perhaps their interests changed when they took a class they really enjoyed and want to pursue a new field of study.
 Maybe they want to move from a general major, like Engineering, to a specific one, like Electrical Engineering.